CodingTrain/website-archive/_CodingChallenges/159-simple-pendulum-simulation.md

     time: "20:21"
 ---

-Welcome to this coding challenge!
-In this one, I demonstrate how to use angular motion to make a simple pendulum simulation in p5.js.
+Choo choo!
+In this challenge, I build on chapter 3 (Oscillating Motion) of the Nature of Code series and simulate a simple pendulum in p5.js via angular acceleration.